What is Suboxone?

 MAT Guidelines: The Role of Counseling and Non-Medicinal Therapies

 Suboxone is not a magical cure-all.
 It does not completely eliminate all cravings, and does not address every opioid withdrawal symptom on its own.
 What it does is help to make the process of transitioning into sobriety easier and smoother, by helping to make individual symptoms much easier to manage.
-It is one of the most effective medications to be paired with a transitional living program for individuals recovering from substance abuse disorder.
+It is one of the most effective medications to be paired with a program for individuals recovering from substance abuse disorder.
 SAMHSA’s guidelines require that MAT-based therapies emphasize the “assisted” aspect, incorporating counseling and behavioral therapy as the primary angle of this treatment modality; Suboxone makes such treatments easier for the client to pursue with a clear head, allowing them to determine the pace and direction of their treatment for themselves.